llsc12/SwitchRPC/README.md

 Does not rely on anything other than your Switch and a mobile device for logging in.
 Runs in the background and keeps your rich presence up to date with whatever title is open.

+This is better than what's out there as of writing because it doesn't rely on an online computer on the local network to function.
+It all happens on the Switch itself.

+## Nerd details

 Relies on tinfoil.io for game artworks.
 Uses Discord Social SDK endpoints to push presence data.

 Written in Embedded Swift!